Choosing Fixtures That Blend Style And Function

 Understand the Role of Fixtures in a Space

-Before selecting any fixture, take a moment to reflect on how the space is used.
-In high-traffic areas like kitchens and bathrooms, durability and ease of maintenance should be prioritized.
-In more relaxed spaces like bedrooms or living rooms, ambiance and visual cohesion may take precedence.
+Before selecting fixtures, take a moment to consider how you use the space.
+In high-traffic areas like kitchens and bathrooms, durability and ease of maintenance should be top priorities.
+In living spaces and bedrooms, fixtures might be more about creating ambiance and enhancing style.
+No matter the room, start by identifying your needs and preferences.

 No. 2